Forest Resources (FOR)

 Credit arranged

 Field tour-based course examining the logging and forest products industries.
 Course will expose students to timber harvesting and forest product manufacturing processes and careers throughout the Inland Northwest.
 Introductory scaling, defecting, and merchandizing for harvested timber will also be covered through lecture and field exercises.
-Typically Offered: Fall.
+Typically Offered: Summer.

 FOR 203 (s) Workshop (1-16 credits)